Wednesday, December 31, 2025

 Now: Notable Nevada Niceties, Number 1

 Now is a fine time to view baskets in Nevada.
 Two of these exhibitions will close on November 16, 2025.
-The other remains until December 31, 2027.
+The other is a permanent display.

 The Nevada Museum of Art in Reno is showing “Of the Earth: Native American Baskets and Pueblo Pottery” that features baskets recently donated by Larry Dalrymple and Steve Moreno.
 The text included with many of these remarkable baskets, several hundred amassed over decades, includes the names of the artists who created them, as well as photos of some of the artists, which were taken by Mr. Dalrymple.
 From the late 19th through the late 20th century, the names of basketweavers were often not recorded, so this information is a pleasure to have.
 The text is accessible through several touch screens in the gallery.
 An extraordinary collection and a magnificent gift, Mr. Dalrymple and Mr. Moreno are to be commended for their generosity.
 Larry Dalrymple is the author of numerous articles and three books: Indian Basketmakers of California and the Great Basin, Indian Basketmakers of the Southwest, and Their Heritage, Their Tradition: The Resilience of Native American Basket Artists.
 I recommend all of these publications as important contributions to the corpus of basketry literature.